Rishabhadeva (Hindu Avatar)

-In Hinduism, Rishabha is one of the twenty-four avatars of Vishnu in the Bhagavata Purana.
-Some scholars identify this avatar to be the same as the first tirthankara of Jainism, Rishabhanatha.
+In Hinduism, Rishabha or Rishabhadeva is one of the twenty-four avatars of Vishnu in the Bhagavata Purana.
+He is said to have had 100 sons (including: Kukshi and Nimi) according to Hinduism.

 Vedic references and etymology

 The name Rishabha appears in several early vedic texts.
 The context in the Rigveda, Atharvaveda and the Upanishads suggests that it means bull, sometimes "any male animal" or "most excellent of any kind".